sdaugherty/blog/content/techtips/whyachromebook.md

 This is probably the strongest use case for me - the ability to run Android apps on a larger screen, with a keyboard and mouse available if I need or want it.

+## Linux Desktop

+Chromebooks are a good alternative to a Linux desktop for many users, as they provide a Debian VM with the ability to run both CLI applications and even X11 applications with very little overhead.
+No full blown desktop environment to bloat the system, but there are some caveats.

+Graphics acceleration isn't available without enabling an experemental option under chrome flags, and the environment's sandboxed from the rest of ChromeOS and from the network - you won't be able to have services exposed outside of the Linux sandbox without port forwarding, which is limited to ports above 1024.
+The integration isn't perfect either - I haven't been able to figure out a way to open Chrome from within the Linux environment, short of having a completely seperate copy of Chrome inside the sandbox.

+With that said, this does give you one advantage that the typical Linux desktop environment doesn't have - the ability to run Android apps on the same machine, so you necessarily don't have to give up as much as you normally would by running a Linux desktop.